The Best Places to Stay at Bryce Canyon

 With some national parks, staying inside the park is a big advantage because it’s closer to the action and you don’t have to wait in line to enter the park.

-But with Bryce Canyon, that’s not the case.
+But with Bryce Canyon, that doesn’t matter as much.
 Nearby Bryce Canyon City has a lot of lodging (see below), and it’s very close to the amphitheater (where all the hoodoo rock formations are).

-However, don’t overlook Bryce Canyon lodge.
-It’s a historic building that is within walking distance of the canyon rim, perfect for seeing a sunrise first thing.
+However, don’t overlook Bryce Canyon Lodge.
+It’s an historic building that is within walking distance of the canyon rim, perfect for seeing a sunrise first thing.

 It also offers breakfast, lunch, and dinner.